Paris Saint-Germain FC (PSG) Sponsors 2025/26

 QNB

 Doha-headquartered Qatar National Bank has served as a PSG partner since 2011.
-QNB previously served as their sleeve sponsor as well, a role that has now been taken by GOAT.
+QNB previously served as their sleeve sponsor as well, a role that was later taken over by GOAT.

-QNB last strengthened its ties with PSG in 2018 when it signed Neymar Jr. as a brand ambassador.
+QNB last strengthened its ties with PSG in 2018 when it signed their then-star player Neymar Júnior as a brand ambassador.

 Visit Rwanda